HuiYang1997/OnT/README.md

 - `HierarchyTransformers/`: Repository of [HiT](https://github.com/KRR-Oxford/HierarchyTransformers), to be installed through GitHub

 ## Installation
 Please first install [HiT](https://github.com/KRR-Oxford/HierarchyTransformers) through GitHub in this path, following the instructions of their repository.
+Our implementation is currently also fixed on sentence-transformers=3.4.0.dev0.

 ## Usage